ceezyyy/backend-notes/SQL/practice/SQL Practice.md

-## Lesson 4: Filtering and sorting Query results
+## Filtering and sorting Query results

 1. List all directors of Pixar movies (alphabetically), without duplicates